Taxis by country: Ghana

 Most taxis in Ghana have orange coloured wing panels.
 According to some observers, the vast majority of vehicles on the roads are taxis.
 Taxis either take a customer anywhere on a pre-negotiated fare, or pick up passengers for a fixed fare on a specific route.

+Kenya

+Matatus are a uniquely homegrown transportation industry in Kenya, evolving from informal services in the 1950s and 1960s to a significant economic enterprise today.Originating to serve areas neglected by colonial bus systems, the name "matatu" derives from the Kikuyu term mang'otore matatu, referencing the historical thirty-cents fare.
+The industry is largely locally owned, employing a significant portion of Kenya's informal sector workforce.
+Early vehicles were basic, contrasting with modern matatus featuring elaborate art and customization.
+These vehicles also function as social spaces, reflecting and shaping urban socio-political dynamics.
+Challenges include tensions with government regulation and difficult labor conditions marked by corruption and lack of formal protections.

 Madagascar

 In Madagascar, the most common taxicabs found in the country are the cream coloured Citroën 2CVs and the yellow coloured Renault 4s.